IBSim/VirtualLab/docs/source/examples/lfa.rst

     Sim.LaserT= 'Trim'
     Sim.LaserS = 'Gauss'

 *Energy* dictates the energy (J) that the laser will provide to the sample.
 The temporal profile of the laser is defined by *LaserT*, where the different profiles can be found in :file:`Scripts/Experiments/LFA/Laser`, see :numref:`Fig. %s <LaserT>`.
 'Coarse', 'Fine' and 'Trim' are versions of experimentally measured data whereas 'Hat' and 'HatMid' are idealised profiles.
-The spatial profile, *LaserS*, can be either 'Uniform' or 'Gaussian'.
+The spatial profile, *LaserS*, can be either 'Uniform' or 'Gaussian', see :numref:`Fig. %s <LaserS>`.

 .. _LaserT: